hubs-creators/awesome-mozilla-hubs/README.md

 ### Libraries

 - [HubsCloudUtil](https://github.com/rawnsley/HubsCloudUtil) - A library, written in Kotlin, to access Mozilla Hubs rooms via the WebSocket Interface.
+- [Hubs Connect](https://github.com/codeanticode/hubs-connect) - A library for usage in the processing programming environment, to access Mozilla Hubs rooms via the WebSocket Interface.
+The library is based on the HubsCloudUtil, mentioned before.

 ### Reticulum